alephium/voting-tutorial/docs/Voting Application on Alephium.md

 Then check the functionality with buttons `close` and `Show contract state`.

-# Experiments
+## Experiments
 Congratulations, you have built your first application on Alephium!
 Now that all features have been implemented you can organize a vote with more voters.
-Try to organize a vote with your friends by adding their address to the list of voters or setup a second miner wallet on your node and vote with each address.
+Try to organize a vote with your friends by adding their address to the list of voters or set up a second miner wallet on your node and vote with each address.
 Play around with the code or use this project as a boilerplate for your own application!

-# Conclusion
+## Conclusion
 In this guide, you have learnt how to build a voting dApp on Alephium.
-In particular you have learnt the basics of the Alephium UTXO model and how to write the core backend of a small React dApp on Alephium.
+In particular, you have learnt the basics of the Alephium UTXO model and how to write the core backend of a small React dApp on Alephium.

 We can't wait to see the awesome applications you will build on the Alephium blockchain!
 This tutorial code and [solution](https://github.com/alephium/voting-tutorial/tree/solution) are available in this [repository](https://github.com/alephium/voting-tutorial).
-If you are curious to know how the full application was developped with an enhanced user experience, take a look at our repository [voting-demo](https://github.com/alephium/voting-demo).
+If you are curious to know how the full application was developed with an enhanced user experience, take a look at our repository [voting-demo](https://github.com/alephium/voting-demo).